9 Best Movies Like The Platform Recommendation

 Of course, what we are seeing is a massive psychological test.
 Despite the large ensemble, the personalities and actual natures of the characters come through, and they resort to using others’ prejudices against them in order to further their own survival.
 In the final act, the level of desperation reaches a fever pitch, and the harsh yet satisfying climax follows.

-Read More: Top 5 Movies About Caves Recommendation You Should Watch
+Read More: 8 Movies like The Menu Recommendation You Must Watch

 5. Movies Like The Platform: High-Rise (2015)